franciscorafart/learning-notes/comptia/a+/external-QA.md

 - PCIe Cards
 Learn the difference, how they look and what they're used for between PCIe x1, x4, x8, and x16
 - PCIe 16x => Smallest initial segment, break, and long portion of 16-lane configuration
 - PCIe x1 => Used for Wi-Fi adapters.
 Smallest segment of connector pins.
+Sometimes for sounds cards.
-- PCI => Used for NIC cards (3 sections) ?
+- All PCIe connectors are 2 sections, the first one is adaptable for every verion, the following varies in size.

-- PCI => Used for Soundcards.
-Two segments ?
+- PCI => Used for NIC cards (3 sections or 2).

 NETBIOS
 - NetBIOS over TCP communications are used by modern networks supporting networking features of legacy Windows versions.